 This recovery system almost no need foundation pit, no damage to the ground.

-The most economical floor design available.
+The most economical floor design is available.
 The system contains a screw conveyor or craper conveyor, heavy-duty screw belt and bucket elevator,air-wash separator, perforated plate rotary drum separator and oversized abrasive storage hopper with a caged man ladder and handrail.
 This can be expanded to an "H", "U", or full floor reclaim system and is best suited for low to medium production levels.

 Adds one longitudinal conveyor along one sidewall of the blast room allowing the abrasive delivered from the blasting nozzle, which is either blown or rebounded off the workpiece, to strike the side walls and fall into the conveyors, automatically reclaiming approximately 40-70 percent of the blast media.
 The reclaiming abrasive on the floor is pushed into the screw or scraper conveyors assemblies at the end of the work shift.
 The "L" shaped floor design is typically used in a “flow-through” room configuration where heavy workpieces and/or material handling devices can drive into the room.
 This is best suited for low to medium production.